-Do you believe AARO is adequately staffed and resourced to carry out its mission?
+77. Do you believe AARO is adequately staffed and resourced to carry out its mission?
 What areas do you believe AARO should be focusing on?

 Yes.
 I understand that AARO is adequately staffed and resourced to meet its mission.
-I believe that AARO should focus on fully leveraging partnerships and capabilities across the U.S. Government to close gaps in domain awareness and minimize technological and intelligence surprise.
-If confirmed, I will continue to ensure AARO has the support it needs to succeed, and that its efforts-and that of the DISE-are complementary and synchronized with other DoD efforts to address Unmanned Vehicles (UXS) in an effective manner.
+I believe that AARO should focus on fully leveraging partnerships and capabilities across the USG to close gaps in domain awareness and minimize technological and intelligence surprise.
+If confirmed, I will ensure AARO has the support it needs to succeed, and that its efforts-and that of the DISE-are complementary and synchronized with other DoD efforts to address Unmanned Vehicles in an effective manner.

-How will you improve the integration of intelligence community technical collection assets, such as signals intelligence and measurement and signatures intelligence systems, into UAP reporting?
+78. How will you improve the integration of intelligence community technical collection assets, such as signals intelligence and measurement and signatures intelligence systems, into UAP reporting?

 I understand that DoD enjoys strong support from the IC in this regard.
 AARO convenes multiple UAP Communities of Interest that engage IC partners to draw on their expertise, resources, and capabilities.
-If confirmed, I will ensure continued DoD collaboration with our IC partners to expand and improve technical collection relating to UAP detected in the air, sea, or space.
+If confirmed, I will ensure continued DoD collaboration with IC partners to expand and improve technical collection for UAP detected in air, sea, or space.